Close-up of a person's ankle secured with an electronic monitoring device

 • Reframe can help you develop mindful drinking practices no matter where you are in your relationship with alcohol!

 You may have seen ankle monitors for individuals who are under house arrest.
-But did you know that some ankle monitors can also detect alcohol consumption?
-Unlike other alcohol tests we may be familiar with such as breath or urine tests, alcohol monitoring bracelets have a unique mechanism that makes them highly useful within the criminal justice system.
+But did you know that some ankle monitors — known as SCRAM bracelets — can also detect alcohol consumption?
+Unlike other alcohol tests we may be familiar with such as a breath test or urine test, alcohol monitoring bracelets have a unique mechanism that makes them highly used within the criminal justice system.

 What Is an Alcohol Monitoring Bracelet?